kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

     An optional monitor port will see packets from an access port as VLAN tagged packets with the `<vlan id>` given for the port.

-  * `vlan=trunk=[<vlan id>[,<vlan id>]*]`
+  * `vlan=trunk=all|[<vlan id>[,<vlan id>]*]`

-    Configures the port as trunk port that participates in the VLANs given as comma separated list.
+    Configures the port as trunk port.
+It participates either in all VLANs, if specified by the keyword 'all', or in the list of VLANs given as comma separated list.
 There must be no whitespace in the list.
 Each id must be a decimal number greater than 0 and less than 4095 in accordance to the standard.
 Outgoing packets on this port will be tagged with an IEEE 802.1Q compatible tag.
 Incoming packets must be tagged with a VLAN tag from the given list.
 Packets that have no tag or a tag not in the vlan id list are